Let me introduce myself: my name is Catharine Graff, but you can call me Cat.

 It’s about what is happening in the moment.
 It’s hypnotic to paint.
 The flow of watercolour clears my mind and releases emotion.
 To me, it’s not about the finished piece; it’s about being in the creation process.
 It’s about getting lost in it and feeling free.

 My subject matter revolves around the beauty of the natural world.
 Nothing is better than seeing wildlife in its element, an experience that is always fleeting.
 Considering my adoration for nature, I try not to use any animal-derived ingredients in my art.
 I live a cruelty-free life as much as possible.
-As someone who knows pain, I would never want to inflict suffering on to another creature.
+I would never want to inflict suffering on to another creature.

 The hope I have, by sharing my art, is to inspire others to look at our environment with care and respect, to value what is easily lost.